blueskyletters/blueskyletters.github.io/_drafts/my-favourite-fictional-character.md

 ![](/uploads/•Kumpulan Fan Art __ Untuk sampul wattpad•.jpg)

-I could write on and on about Anne of Green Gables as she has taken up a place in my heart as the best fictional character as well as in the haerts of many people across the world.
+I could write on and on about Anne of Green Gables as she has taken up a place in my heart as the best fictional character as well as in the hearts of many people across the world.